Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ## Technologies Used

  - HTML, CSS
-   - Used for the main website structure and styleying.
+   - Used for the main website structure and styling.
  - JavaScript
    - The game was designed using JavaScript.
  - Visual Studio Code